yn-sun/yn-sun.github.io/_pages/grants&awards.md

 * 2016, IEEE Student Travel Grant.
 * 2015, Oversea PhD Scholarship (Awarded by China Scholarship Council)

-## Patents
+## Chinese Patents (As first authorship)
-* 2019, A method of convolutional neural network performance prediction, No.201910532804.9 (In process)
+* 2020, An architecture search algorithm for convolutional variational autoencoder based on genetic algorithm, NO. ZL202010194858.1.
-* 2019, A method of accelerating the neural network architecture selection, No.201910589376.3 (In process)
+* 2020, A GPU card management method, system and storage medium of multi GPU server in distributed environment, NO. ZL202010081235.3.
-* 2019, A method of describing neural architectures based on cells, No.201910813651.5 (In process)
+* 2020, A face recognition method based on evolutionary convolutional neural architecture search, NO. ZL20201095004.5.